alphatroya/assetmate-cli/README.md

-# ios-color-mate
+# Asset Mate

-A description of this package.
+A small CLI helper for working with XCode Assets